Profile

 1. 1

-Begin by prepping the aubergines.
-After washing and drying them, peel and slice into roughly 1 cm thick rounds.
-Place them in a colander and sprinkle with salt to draw out any bitterness.
-After around half an hour, rinse and pat them dry.
+Start by preparing the aubergines.
+Rinse and dry them, then peel and slice into roughly 1 cm thick rounds.
+Lay them in a colander and sprinkle generously with salt to draw out any bitterness.
+After about 30 minutes, rinse and pat dry.

 2. 2

-Heat plenty of vegetable oil in a frying pan until hot, then fry the aubergine slices until golden.
-Drain on kitchen paper.
+Heat plenty of vegetable oil in a frying pan until hot.
+Fry the aubergine slices until golden, then drain them on kitchen paper.

 3. 3